1994 29¢ Charles Goodnight

 Legends of the West

-Issue Date: October 18, 1994
+First Day of Issue: October 18, 1994

-Printed By: Stamp Venturers
+Printed by: Stamp Venturers

 Printing Method: Photogravure